sonata-project/SonataAdminBundle/docs/reference/form_types.rst

   string to designate which field to use for the choice values.

 ``query``
   defaults to ``null``.
-You can set this to a QueryBuilder instance in order to define a custom query for retrieving the available options.
+You can set this to a ProxyQueryInterface instance in order to define a custom query for retrieving the available options.

 ``template``